-■ Line 18 - Enter total company gross receipts, gross sales, gross dividends, gross interest income, gross rents, gross royalties, the gross sales price from the disposition of capital assets and business assets, and all other receipts that are included in gross income before apportionment for Wisconsin franchise or income tax purposes.

-■ Line 19 - Enter the requested information from the federal return.

-■ Lines 20 through 23.
-Temporary Recycling Surcharge - See the instructions for Schedule S above.
+- Line 18 Enter total company gross receipts, gross sales, gross dividends, gross interest income, gross rents, gross royalties, the gross sales price from the disposition of capital assets and business assets, gross receipts passed through from other entities, and all other receipts that are included in gross income before apportionment for Wisconsin franchise or income tax purposes. - Line 19 Enter the requested information from the federal return. - Lines 20 through 23.
+Temporary Recycling Surcharge See the instructions for Schedule S above.

-■ Lines 24 through 30.
-Additional Information Required - Answer questions 24 through 30 on page 1 of Form 5S.

-■ Signatures - An officer of the corporation must sign the form at the bottom of page 1.
-If the return is prepared by someone other than an employe of the corporation, the individual who prepared the return must sign the form, by hand, in the space provided for the preparer's signature and furnish the preparing firm's federal employer identification number, name, and address.
-A self-employed individual must enter "SSN" and the social security number in the space for the preparer's federal employer identification number.

-■ Attachments - Attach a copy of each of the following documents:

-- Your federal Form 1120S with all supporting schedules. - Your Wisconsin Schedules 5K-1. - Any other required Wisconsin forms, schedules, or statements. - Any extension of time to file your return.
+- Lines 24 through 31.
+Additional Information Required Answer questions 24 through 31 on page 1 of Form 5S. - Signatures An officer of the corporation must sign the form at the bottom of page 1.
+If the return is prepared by someone other than an employe of the corporation, the individual who prepared the return must sign the form, by hand, in the space provided for the preparer's signature and furnish the preparing firm's federal employer identification number.
+A self-employed individual must enter "SSN" and the social security number in the space for the preparer's federal employer identification number. - Attachments Attach a copy of each of the following documents: - Your federal Form 1120S with all supporting schedules. - Your Wisconsin Schedules 5K-1. - Any other required Wisconsin forms, schedules, or statements.
+Include a list of your solely owned LLCs and QSSSs. - Any extension of time to file your return.

-Amended Return: If this is an amended return, attach an explanation of the changes made and the reasons for the changes.
+Amended Return: If this is an amended return, attach an explanation of the changes made and any supporting forms or schedules.
 Also attach a worksheet showing how you figured your additional refund or additional amount owed.
 Send the amended return to the Wisconsin Department of Revenue, P.O.
-Box 8991, Madison, WI 53708-8991.
+Box 8908, Madison, WI 53708-8908.